 12th March 1685, Dysart Castle, near Thomastown, County Kilkenny, Ireland.

 George Berkeley was the eldest son of William Berkeley, Commissioned Customs Officer, and gentleman who was an English settler in Ireland, although George always considered himself Irish.

 Kilkenny College.
 Trinity College, Dublin.

-1704: Graduates from Trinity and starts a period of private study.
+1704: He graduates from Trinity as a BA and starts a period of private study.

-1707: George Berkeley elected fellow at Trinity College after finishing his Masters degree and this means he could continue to live in rooms.
-Wrote two short mathematical works.
-Became a tutor of Greek.
+1707: George Berkeley is elected a fellow at Trinity College after finishing his Masters degree and this means he could continue to live in rooms.
+He writes two short mathematical works.
+He bcomes a tutor of Greek.

 1709: He is Ordained as a Deacon in the Anglican Church.

-1710: George Berkeley is Ordained as a Priest.
+1710: George Berkeley is Ordained as an Anglican Priest.

-1713: He is presented to the Queen at the Royal Court by Jonathan Swift and he quickly becomes a favourite.
-Becomes the Chaplain to Lord Peterborough.
-Is given a poem by Alexander Pope.
+1713: He is presented to the Queen Anne at the Royal Court by the writer Jonathan Swift and he quickly becomes a favourite.
+He becomes the Chaplain to Lord Peterborough.
+He is given a poem by Alexander Pope.

-1714: Is a special ambassador for the coronation of the King of Sicily.
+1714: Berkeley is a special ambassador for the coronation of the King of Sicily.

-1715-1720: Becomes tutor to the son of Dr. St. George Ashe the Bishop of Clogher and travels widely with him especially on the continent.
-He climbed Mount Vesuvius while it was erupting, and his notes were published in the Transactions of the Philosophical Society later.
+1715-1720: He becomes tutor to the son of Dr. St. George Ashe the Bishop of Clogher and travels widely with him especially on the continent.
+He climbs Mount Vesuvius while it was erupting, and his notes were published in the Transactions of the Philosophical Society later.

-1722: George Berkeley appointed as the Dean of Dromore.
+1722: Berkeley is appointed as the Dean of Dromore.

-1724: Appointed as the Dean of Londonderry.
+1724: He is appointed as the Dean of Londonderry.
 He is promised a grant of 20,000 pounds from the government to found a college in the Bermudas.

 1728: He marries Anne Forster, daughter of the Lord Chief Justice of the Irish Common Pleas.
 (The couple later have seven children of whom only three survive into adulthood).
 He sails to America and stays at a plantation he had bought at Middletown, Rhode Island waiting for the Government grant to come through.

-1732: George Berkeley hears that he will not get the grant he donates his books and other chattels to Yale University and returns to England.
+1732: He hears that he will not get the grant and donates his books and other chattels to Yale University and returns to England.

-1734: Appointed as the Bishop of Cloyne in Ireland.
+1734: He is appointed as the Bishop of Cloyne in Ireland.

-1735: Studies the reasons for the poor economic conditions in Ireland.
+1735: Berkeley studies the reasons for the poor economic conditions in Ireland.

-1739: The establishment by Royal Charter and opening of the Foundling Hospital for young children which Berkeley had become one of its founders and first Governors.
+1739: The establishment by Royal Charter and opening of the Foundling Hospital for young abandoned children.
+Berkeley was one of its founders and first Governors.

-1752: Resigns his Bishopric and moves to Oxford from Cloyne with his family as his son George is studying there.
+1752: Berkeley resigns his Bishopric and moves to Oxford from Cloyne with his family as his son George is studying there.

 1710: “A Treatise Concerning the Principles of Human Knowledge”.
 “De Motu” (On Motion).